-Information, Operations and Technology Management Department offers programs in Operations and Supply Chain Management, Information Systems, Manufacturing and Technology Management and will be offering a new master’s program in Applied Business Analytics in Fall 2019.
-Faculty members hold terminal degrees in information systems, operations and supply chain mamanegent, management science, statistics and industrial engineering.
+Information, Operations and Technology Management Department offers programs in Operations and Supply Chain Management, Information Systems, Applied Business Analytics, and Manufacturing and Technology Management.
+Faculty members hold terminal degrees in information systems, operations and supply chain management, management science, statistics and industrial engineering.
 The department also is home to many lecturers, some with terminal degrees.
 It is also home to Distinguished University lecturer, Distinguished University professor and many faculty members with significant research contributions.

-The department has fielded teams for case competitions (General Motors-Wayne sate supply chain case competition in October and Ball State University Information systems case competition in April ) every year since their inceptions and has won awards in every Ball state competition and one GM-Wayne competition.
+The department has fielded teams for case competitions (General Motors-Wayne State supply chain case competition in October and Ball State University Information Systems case competition in April) every year since their inceptions and has won awards in every Ball State competition and one GM-Wayne State competition.

 Information, Operations and Technology Management Department offers the MBA in Operations and Supply Chain Management.
 As all MBA programs, it has a large core with three courses specializing in the Operations and Supply Chain Management.
 The three specialization courses along with the required core course and a pre-requisite course in analysis of manufacturing and service systems gives a good overview and an in-depth coverage on production planning and quality management.
 This program is ranked by Eduniversal as one of the best 100 programs in the country.
 Supply chain management research output of the department faculty was ranked well for supply chain research (SCM Journal List).